stuart-knock/docs/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Brain Activity Visualizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A 3D visualization of the brain activity (based on WebGL)
+A 3D scene of the brain activity:

-It displays the brain activity:

-- at the region level: the brain is represented by a coarse-granularity - each
+- at the region level: the brain is represented by a coarse granularity - each
   region is represented with only one color.

 .. figure:: screenshots/brain.jpg
-   :width: 50%
+   :width: 90%
    :align: center

    Preview for Brain Activity Visualizer at the region level